Africa’s got software talent… but for how much longer? What do African techies make of Silicon Valley? What might Silicon Valley make of them?

 With the arrival of broadband, sub-Saharan Africa’s tech entrepreneurs are on the verge of take off.
 Question is: to where?

-Computer cafe, Nairobi, Kenya
+Computer Cafe, Nairobi, Kenya

 Photo Credit: White African